NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 **Example:** “Then we’re going to g– ”

-Social Obligations Management Functions <a name="social-obligations-functions-label-definitions-link">
+Social Obligations Management Functions<a name="social-obligations-management-functions-label-definitions-link">
 ---------------------------------------

 #### initialGreeting